fimbullinter/wotan/packages/valtyr/README.md

 * Additional startup time by loading Wotan and TSLint.
 * Wrapping rules and formatters comes with additional runtime and memory overhead.
 * There's some overhead of the processor machinery that still runs, even though it's unused.
+* For most projects there will be no noticeable difference in performance, smaller projects usually take longer to lint while bigger ones get faster.

 ## Difference to Heimdall